The MacPhail Suzuki Program

 Suzuki Early Childhood Education

-Suzuki Early Childhood Education Classes are a weekly interactive experience for babies and toddlers from birth through age 3 with a parent.
-Songs, rhymes, stories, and instruments are used to teach musical concepts, language and pre-reading skills, numbers, physical coordination, social and emotional skills, and much more!
-Parents learn to be active observers of their child’s learning process, and build a repertoire of lullabies, action songs, and rhymes, with techniques for using them at home.
+Suzuki Early Childhood Education Classes are a weekly interactive experience for babies and toddlers with a parent from birth through age 3.
+Songs, rhymes, stories, and instruments teach musical concepts, language and pre-reading skills, numbers, physical coordination, social and emotional skills, and much more!
+Parents learn to be active observers of their child’s learning process and build a repertoire of lullabies, action songs, and rhymes, with techniques for using them at home.

 Every child is born with outstanding potential.
-In the Suzuki Early Childhood Education Class, parents are encouraged to observe and delight in very small developmental steps.
-With long-term, consistent participation, children grow their abilities and realize their amazing potential for learning.
+Parents are encouraged to observe and delight in tiny developmental steps in the Suzuki Early Childhood Education Class.
+Children grow their abilities and realize their fantastic learning potential with long-term, consistent participation.

 Contact Ruth Bergman, Suzuki Early Childhood Education Program Coordinator.